 If you participate in an unaffiliated study abroad program, you may only transfer courses for which you earned the equivalent of a "C" or above.
 Courses with grades lower than a "C" will not transfer to DU and therefore will not appear on your DU transcript.

 Do I have to get an academic advisor's approval for a course taken abroad to count as a general elective at DU?

 It depends on whether the course is taken on a DU Partner Program or an unaffiliated program.
 You do not need to get explicit approval for courses taken on DU Partner Programs to count towards general electives – they count as electives by default, unless the course content is questionably academic (for example, a class on hiking or tennis is not likely to be awarded academic credit at DU).
 To get them to be applied toward another degree requirement such as a major elective or a CORE, you must have the approval of an appropriate academic advisor.

 If the course is taken on an unaffiliated study abroad program, all courses must be approved by an academic advisor, including courses that you want to count as general electives.
-General elective credits are approved by the Center for Academic Advising.
+General elective credits are approved by the corresponding academic department here at DU.